BrianSongDev/badatusaco/README.md

 # badatusaco
 I'm bad at USACO so here are my newbie solutions.
 Feel free to observe how I wrote my code and how you can make yours more efficient.

-- I'm going to recreate my solutions and explain thought processes in the .cpp file, starting with some random years.
+- I'm going to recreate my solutions and it will hopefully be easy to understand in the .txt file, starting with some random years.
+- Lang: C++11 (C++17)